Stardis The Monte Carlo framework for coupled thermal problems

 Installation

 The installation of Stardis consists of compiling the solver and the command line tools directly on the target machine.
-The easiest way is to use the stardis branch of the Star-Engine project: it provides CMake scripts that automate the download, the compilation and deployment of the Stardis framework.
-This build procedure assumes the following prerequisites:
+A simple way is to rely on star-build, which automates the build and installation of stardis and its dependencies from source code.

 Build